 Whenever you're uncertain about your work or a task, feel free to ask anyone.
 Whether you are a manager or an employee, make sure to establish a coherent communication channel among your team members.

-This will help you and your employees to evaluate the task more easily and it will give you the window of opportunity to work on improvements.
+It will help you and your employees to evaluate the task more quickly, and it will give you the window of opportunity to work on improvements.

 6. Taking Breaks:

 There has been a significant increase in burnout levels and stress in the workplace.
-The more you push yourself to complete a job within a limited period of time, the more likely your quality of work is going to decrease.
+The more you push yourself to complete a job within a limited period, the more likely your quality of work is going to decrease.

 7. Working on weak spots: